Validate case data

 Questions

-• How to convert raw dataset into a linelist object?
+• How to convert a raw dataset into a linelist object?

 Objectives

-• Demonstrate how to covert case data to linelist data
+• Demonstrate how to covert case data into linelist data

 Prerequisite